Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 ## TODO

 - parsing out the genus name from the lines is very iffy.
 I'm sure there will be cases where it's just 'H. sapiens', or '[bla]Homo sapiens'.
 I'll probably find many cases where I have to add more rules to cleaning the strings.
 I could use taxonerd but that feels a bit like overkill.
+Could also store all fishbase/worms/NCBI species names in a lookup table and then align with every BLAST result line.
+- the tests rely on unittest.
+Could go 'pure' pytest, too.... not too hard?